-Hania Abu-Eid is the Director of Communications at Open Road Alliance.
-Over the last decade she has led successful communication initiatives in the corporate, nonprofit, and philanthropic sectors.
-Hania most recently led communications at Ending Pandemics, an organization she helped spin-out from the Skoll Global Threats Fund.
+Hania Abu-Eid is the Director of Communications at Open Road.
+Over the last decade, she has led successful communication initiatives in the corporate, nonprofit, and philanthropic sectors.
+Hania most recently led communications at Ending Pandemics, an organization she helped spin out from the Skoll Global Threats Fund.

 Prior to joining Ending Pandemics, Hania served as the Marketing and Communications Officer at the Skoll Global Threats Fund.
-In this role, she managed all aspects of the organization’s internal and external marketing and communications strategies as well as its threat-specific initiatives which include climate change, pandemics, nuclear proliferation, and water security.
+In this role, she managed all aspects of the organization’s internal and external marketing and communications strategies and its threat-specific initiatives, including climate change, pandemics, nuclear proliferation, and water security.

-Prior to joining SGTF, Hania was a Communications Manager at Kiva Microfunds where she conceptualized ongoing marketing, branding, and PR campaigns garnering the highest site traffic in Kiva’s history.
+Prior to joining SGTF, Hania was a Communications Manager at Kiva Microfunds, where she conceptualized ongoing marketing, branding, and PR campaigns garnering the highest site traffic in Kiva’s history.
 Hania also worked at Edelman PR.
-At Edelman, she created Sprout, a global service providing PR counsel to early stage startups, VCs, and small entrepreneurial ventures.
-In July 2013, Hania was invited to join the White House Champions of Change program after successfully leading a nationwide campaign as part of the official National Day of Civic Hacking.
+At Edelman, she created Sprout, a global service providing PR counsel to early-stage startups, VCs, and small entrepreneurial ventures.

 Hania holds a B.A. in Communications and Marketing from Virginia Polytechnic Institute and State University.
 In her spare time, she serves as a mentor for organizations promoting the development of social entrepreneurship around the world.
 Hania also supports a variety of local and global humanitarian causes and believes that economic opportunity is a human right.

-Caroline Bressan is the Managing Director of Open Road Alliance.
+Caroline Bressan is the Chief Executive Officer of Open Road.
 Prior to Open Road, Caroline was an Investment Principal at D. Capital, the investment advisory wing of Dalberg.
-There she focused on D. Capital’s impact investment advisory offerings, building a pipeline of investment opportunities in Sub Saharan Africa, specifically in energy and agriculture.
+There she focused on D. Capital’s impact investment advisory offerings, building a pipeline of investment opportunities in Sub-Saharan Africa, specifically in energy and agriculture.
 Caroline also worked on the design and structuring of innovative financing mechanisms, including impact bonds and social impact insurance.

 Caroline received her MBA from Dartmouth’s Tuck School of Business and holds a Bachelor in Business Administration from the University of Michigan.
 She speaks English and Spanish.

-Joe Liszewski joined Open Road Alliance as the Operations Manager, prior to which he was the Program Director of the NorthSky Nonprofit Network, the capacity building program of Rotary Charities of Traverse City.
-In this position, Joe was responsible for the management of the NorthSky Nonprofit Network including organizational counseling and managing consulting engagements with nonprofits throughout the region.
-Working with the Rotary Charities’ Leadership Team he managed programs and services to meet community needs, particularly in the areas of network and organizational capacity building.
+Joe Liszewski serves Open Road as the Director of Operations and Finance, where he manages the organization's internal operations, including Human Resources, Finance, Operations, and Virtual-office management.
+Prior to working at Open Road Alliance, he was the Program Director of the NorthSky Nonprofit Network, the capacity-building program of Rotary Charities of Traverse City.
+In this position, Joe was responsible for the management of the NorthSky Nonprofit Network, including organizational counseling and managing consulting engagements with nonprofits throughout the region.
+Working with the Rotary Charities' Leadership Team, he managed programs and services to meet community needs, particularly in the areas of network and organizational capacity building.

-Previously, Joe served as Executive Director of California ReLeaf where he was responsible for the overall direction of the organization, including advocacy, fundraising and program administration.
+Previously, Joe served as Executive Director of California ReLeaf, where he was responsible for the organization's overall direction, including advocacy, fundraising, and program administration.
 Joe joined California ReLeaf in 2005 and served as the Program Director before being promoted to Executive Director in 2010.
 While there, he managed numerous state and federal grants, including the administration of over $6 million in American Recovery and Reinvestment Act funds.
-Prior to California ReLeaf, Joe worked as a Program Manager for the National Tree Trust in Washington, DC.
+Before California ReLeaf, Joe worked as a Program Manager for the National Tree Trust in Washington, DC.

 Joe brings extensive organizational and program management experience to Open Road.
 He has a Bachelor of Science in Botany and Environmental Science from Miami University.

 Laurie Michaels, Ph.D. is an individual philanthropist based in Aspen, CO.
-Prior to founding Open Road Alliance, a private philanthropic fund, in 2012, Dr. Michaels maintained a practice in clinical psychology.
+Prior to founding Open Road Alliance in 2012, Dr. Michaels maintained a practice in clinical psychology.

-Through Open Road Alliance, Dr. Michaels and her team make charitable and recoverable grants to non-profits in need of contingency funds.
+Through Open Road Alliance, Dr. Michaels and her team provide fast, flexible, and affordable funding—in both grants and loans—to nonprofits and social enterprises facing discrete, unforeseen financing gaps that threaten to derail their impact.
 Her experience has led her to actively advocate for change within the philanthropic sector by highlighting the need for better risk management in grant making.
-She is a contributor to the Chronicle of Philanthropy, SSIR, and Forbes as well as a speaker at forums such as Fail Forward, Clinton Global Initiative, GEO, Council on Foundations, and Global Philanthropy Forum.
+She is a contributor to the Chronicle of Philanthropy, SSIR, and Forbes as well as a speaker at forums such as Fail Forward, GEO, The Aspen Institute, and Global Philanthropy Forum.

-Franklin Mora joined Open Road as an Investment Officer after working in Investment Banking at Wells Fargo Securities.
+Franklin Mora supports Open Road as an Investment Principal after working in Investment Banking at Wells Fargo Securities.
 There he worked on providing advisory services and creating financial models for companies ranging from large-cap telecommunications to diversified media focused on debt and equity raises, M&A, and IPOs.